-Vaginal hysterectomy is a minimally invasive surgical procedure in which the uterus is removed through the vagina without any external incision.
-It is one of the safest and most effective methods for treating various gynecological conditions such as fibroids, abnormal bleeding, uterine prolapse, and chronic pelvic pain.
+πΈ Vaginal hysterectomy is a minimally invasive surgical procedure in which the uterus is removed through the vagina without any external incision.
+It is commonly recommended for women with uterine fibroids, heavy menstrual bleeding, uterine prolapse, or adenomyosis when other treatments have not provided adequate relief.

 Watch video on vaginal hysterectomy